-There are 3 methods for tax calculation; however, this post focuses on the method applicable to the more common case of foreign enterprises performing service in Vietnam under service supply agreements with Vietnamese enterprises without establishment of business presence.
-Direct method or paying withholding tax upon fixed rate should be the applicable one.
-Also, since foreign enterprises establishes no business presence in Vietnam, the Vietnamese parties shall withhold an amount equal to payable withholding tax and pay to tax authority on behalf of the foreign enterprises.
+There are 3 methods for tax calculation; however, this post focuses on the method applicable to the more common case of foreign enterprises performing service in Vietnam under service supply agreements with Vietnamese enterprises without the establishment of business presence.
+The direct method or paying withholding tax upon fixed rate should be the applicable one.
+Also, since foreign enterprises establish no business presence in Vietnam, the Vietnamese parties shall withhold an amount equal to payable withholding tax and pay to the tax authority on behalf of the foreign enterprises.

 |Payable VAT||=||Income subject to VAT||x||VAT rate|

-In which, VAT rate applicable to service is 5%
+In which, the VAT rate applicable to service is 5%

-In relation to CIT, direct method shall be applied to the case with the following formula:
+In relation to CIT, the direct method shall be applied to the case with the following formula: